 Full-time Librarians may request an overload in the capacity of an adjunct librarian.
-Overloads are not guaranteed and shall be granted based on need and at the discretion of the Dean of Learning Resources and Vice President of Academic Affairs.
+Overloads are not guaranteed and shall be granted based on need and at the discretion of the Dean of Learning Resources and Chief Academic Officer.
 Librarians working overloads in an adjunct librarian capacity will be paid \$26.00 per hour.